help-me-mom/ng-mocks/packages/karma-typescript/README.md

   If `noEmitOnError` is set to a truthy value, in either `tsconfig.json` or in `karmaTypescriptConfig.compilerOptions`, the karma process will exit with `ts.ExitStatus.DiagnosticsPresent_OutputsSkipped` if any compilation errors occur.

+* **karmaTypescriptConfig.instrumenterOptions** - Pass options to the `istanbul` instrumenter, ie options supported by [istanbul-lib-instrument](https://github.com/istanbuljs/istanbuljs/blob/master/packages/istanbul-lib-instrument/src/instrumenter.js):

+    ```js
+    {
+        // Name of global coverage variable.
+        coverageVariable: '__coverage__',

+        // Preserve comments in output.
+        preserveComments: false,

+        // Generate compact code.
+        compact: true,

+        // Set to true to instrument ES6 modules.
+        esModules: false,

+        // Set to true to allow `return` statements outside of functions.
+        autoWrap: false,

+        // Set to true to produce a source map for the instrumented code.
+        produceSourceMap: false,

+        // Set to array of class method names to ignore for coverage.
+        ignoreClassMethods: [],

+        // A callback function that is called when a source map URL is found in the original code.
+        // This function is called with the source file name and the source map URL.
+        sourceMapUrlCallback: null,

+        // Turn debugging on.
+        debug: false,

+        // Set plugins.
+        plugins: [
+            'asyncGenerators',
+            'bigInt',
+            'classProperties',
+            'classPrivateProperties',
+            'dynamicImport',
+            'importMeta',
+            'objectRestSpread',
+            'optionalCatchBinding',
+            'flow',
+            'jsx'
+        ]
+    };
+    ```

 * **karmaTypescriptConfig.coverageOptions.instrumentation** - A boolean indicating whether the code should be instrumented, set this property to `false` to see the original Typescript code when debugging.
   Please note that setting this property to `true` requires the Typescript compiler option `sourceMap` to also be set to `true`.